 World-class facilities and team

 IPRI is situated at the state-of-the-art Australian Institute for Innovative Materials (AIIM) Facility at the University of Wollongong’s Innovation Campus and draws together researchers from a range of disciplines, including biologists, clinicians, chemists, physicists and engineers.
 Professor Gordon Wallace is the Executive Research Director of this ARC Centre of Excellence.
-The Centre recently received an additional $7.7 million in funding from the ARC from July 2010 to December 2013 to continue to build on the progress achieved since 2005 in developing electromaterials for use in relevant applications.

 - Intelligent polymers and nanostructures